AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 >title="Define the audience"
 >abstract="TBC"

+In this example we are going to send the email to an existing audience.
+Additional information on how to work with audiences are available in [this section](../audience/about-audiences.md).

-1. Click the **[!UICONTROL Select audience]** button then choose an existing audience or create a new one.
+1. Click the **[!UICONTROL Select audience]** button then choose an existing audience to target.

     In this example, we want to use an existing audience targeting customers belonging to the silver and gold loyalty points levels.